Jack000/SVGnest/readme.md

 While [good heuristics](http://cgi.csc.liv.ac.uk/~epa/surveyhtml.html) exist for the rectangular bin packing problem, in the real world we are concerned with irregular shapes.

-The strategy I use is made of two parts: the placement strategy (ie. how do I insert each part into a bin?) and the optimization strategy (ie. what's the best order of insertions?)
+The strategy is made of two parts:

+- the placement strategy (ie. how do I insert each part into a bin?)
+- and the optimization strategy (ie. what's the best order of insertions?)

 ## Placing the part